sshyran/tvb-recon/README.md

 - remove the files (output files above) that need to be regenerated from <b>rc.txt</b>
 - start a pipeline run using one of the entry points

 <br> As stated before, the <b>rc.txt</b> contains a mapping between the generated file names and their paths.
 In order for Pegasus to rerun a group of steps, the user has to remove their output files from <b>rc.txt</b>.
-During the pipeline rerun, the <b>rc.txt</b> will be once again filled in.
+During the pipeline rerun, the <b>rc.txt</b> will be once again filled in, by re-running the steps (and all their dependencies) which are meant to produce the missing resources from <b>rc.txt</b>.
 <br> Inside the <b>main_bnm.dax</b> file, there is a XML representation of the workflow graph.
 Here is where the user can check all the pipeline steps and their input/output files.